The University of the Arts Helsinki receives approximately 100 international exchange students every year. Would you like to be one of them?

 See the instructions by clicking the name of the wanted Academy below.

-NB!
-Exchange students apply to Sibelius Academy according to the above mentioned semester dates and not the semester dates of the sending institution!
+- You can only apply to the Sibelius Academy according to the above mentioned semester dates, not the semester dates of the sending institution.

 - Student exchange applications for orchestral conducting are usually not handled, as there are no exchange study places available at the conducting class.